-Ensure that the network parameters of the Time Server 8029NTS/M are configured in accordance with the local network before connecting the device to the network.
+Ensure that the network parameters of the Time Server 8030NTS/M are configured in accordance with the local network before connecting the device to the network.

-Connecting a network to an incorrectly configured Time Server 8029NTS/M (e.g. duplicate IP address) may cause interference on the network.
+Connecting a network to an incorrectly configured Time Server 8030NTS/M (e.g. duplicate IP address) may cause interference on the network.

-The Time Server 8029NTS/M is supplied with a static IP-address (equivalent to the factory default setting).
+The Time Server 8030NTS/M is supplied with:

+ETH0 with static IPv4 address

-IP-address: 192.168.0.1 Network mask: 255.255.255.0
+IPv4 address: 192.168.0.1 IPv4 network mask: 255.255.255.0 Gateway: not set